North Graveyard: Modern excavations

 In the late 1970s, additional graves were discovered during a sidewalk project at North Market; the remains were relocated to Green Lawn.

 In 2001, as part of a sewer project, the city hired archaeologists to excavate the cite, anticipating some remains.
 The archaeologists found 38 grave shafts under Spruce and Wall streets, finding the remains of 39 individuals, more than what the city expected.
 The archaeologists' report noted that the site is within the North Market Historic District, and is eligible for listing on the National Register of Historic Places.

 In summer 2022, further excavation began as part of the construction of the Merchant Building and redevelopment of North Market.
-An report written before excavation estimated there could be between 142 and 523 graves with remains still at the site.
+A report written before excavation estimated there could be between 142 and 523 graves with remains still at the site.
 By February 2023, archaeologists had discovered the buried remains of more than 40 people in the site, with more likely to be found.
 All discovered remains will be reburied at Green Lawn Cemetery.
 The R Section of the cemetery, county-owned and used for North Graveyard reburials since the 1800s, was marked with an artwork named Departed Denizens, a 32,000-lb. granite boulder with a bronze wolf sculpture atop it in 2020.
 The sculpture is dedicated to these early city residents, and was designed by Ohio artist Mike Major.
 The work references the early settlers' name for the Columbus area as "Wolf's Ridge".
 It is in a howling stance and facing Downtown Columbus.